OccupyWallStreet/nycga2/wp-content/plugins/wpematico/readme.txt

 * Detailed Log sending to custom e-mail.
 Always on every executed cron or only on errors with campaign.
 * Option to replace title links (Permalink) to source.
 * Post templating.
+* Now you can choose what role can see the dashboard widget.
 * Multilanguage ready.
-* Tested in Wordpress MULTISITE

 * Extra PRO features
-* New option for attempt to get Full Content of source site.
+* Option for attempt to get Full Content of source site.
+* Fix and correct wrong HTML on content.
 * Delete last HTML tag option.
 * Words count filters.
 Count how many words are in content for assign a category or skip the post.
 * Also the content can be converted to text and cutted at wanted amount of words or letters.